Geodesic Growth of some 3-dimensional RACGs: Introduction

 One calls $V\sqcup V^{-1}$ the {\it standard generating set } of $A_\Gamma$.

-The languages of geodesics and shortLex representatives of a RACG respect to its standard generating sets are regular \cite{BjornerBrenti,BrinkHowlett,LoefflerMeierWorthington}, and thus the corresponding standard and geodesic growth series are rational functions.
+The languages of geodesics and shortlex representatives of a RACG with respect to its standard generating sets are regular \cite{BjornerBrenti,BrinkHowlett,LoefflerMeierWorthington}, and thus the corresponding standard and geodesic growth series are rational functions.
 Concrete formulas for the standard growth series of Coxeter groups, proved without the use of automata theory, can be found in \cite{Paris,Steinberg}.
-Recently, it was shown that the growth rate of the geodesic and the standard growth function are either one or a Perron number \cite{KolpTalam},
+Recently, it was shown that the growth rates of the geodesic and the standard growth functions (i.e. $\lim \sqrt[n]{s_n}$ and $\lim \sqrt[n]{g_n}$) are either 1 or Perron numbers (see \cite{KolpTalam}).

 Moreover, it is well understood how the geometry of the defining graph reflects on the standard growth of $C_\Gamma$ with respect to $V$: it only depends on the cliques of $\Gamma$ of each size (see \cite[Proposition 17.4.2.]{DavisBook} or \cite{Paris,Steinberg}).
 For example, in the case of RACGs based on trees, this implies that the growth only depends on the number of vertices and edges of the tree.